Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 Define a Data Model and a Description
 ``````````````````````````````````````

-In order to make our agent discoverable from other agents, we need to define a `description` (instance of a schema),
+In order to make our agent discoverable to other agents, we need to define a `description` (instance of a schema),
 which refers to a `data model` (abstract definition of the schema).
 In this way, other agents can find our service by making `queries` (defined over the same data model) to the OEF.